Here's Your 90-Day Grateful Patient Donor Engagement Strategy

 CHANNEL: Email

 By now, the patient has had time to recover and reflect.
-This is the moment to introduce giving—but do it gently, with warmth and gratitude.
-Consider sending this email from your foundation’s leader and explain the connection between philanthropy and their wonderful care experience.
-Invite patients to express their gratitude with a gift in honor of a special member of their care team.
+This is the moment to gently introduce giving with an email from your foundation’s executive director or leader.
+Frame the invitation as an opportunity for grateful patients to express their thanks through support.

 What to include: